 Do ask your appraiser, the College Tutor or Specialty Training Lead in your department to find out what educational support may be available.
-They will also be able to point you in the right direction if you are interested in working towards your Certificate of Eligibility for Specialist Registration (CESR).
+They will also be able to point you in the right direction if you are interested in working towards Portfolio Pathway, formerly known as Certificate of Eligibility for Specialist Registration (CESR).